 We recognise that as sentient beings animals have the ability to both feel pain and experience positive emotions such as joy and pleasure.
 As such, whilst we currently capture a breadth of welfare outcome measures we feel it is the right time to explore further measures such as those underpinning the freedom to express positive emotions.
 We have been actively working with independent industry experts including academics, non-governmental organisations (NGOs) and animal welfare specialists to develop the extended list of outcome measures for each supply chain.
-In 2018, the expert panel, suppliers and ourselves formed the Waitrose Animal Welfare Development Group.
+In 2018, the expert panel, suppliers and ourselves formed the Waitrose Animal Welfare Development Group to support our mission to ensure animals on Waitrose farms are living a Good Life.

-This has led us to a partnership with The Scotland's Rural College (SRUC) and Professor Francoise Wemelsfelder to develop an approach to assess animals' emotional wellbeing called qualitative behavioural assessment (QBA).
-The key concept behind this fits in with our own philosophy that "animals are not production systems to be managed".
-They are fellow sentient beings and we must acknowledge the animal's perspective on life.
+This led us to a partnership with The Scotland's Rural College (SRUC) and Professor Francoise Wemelsfelder to develop an approach to assess animals' emotional wellbeing called qualitative behavioural assessment (QBA).
+The key concept behind this fits in with our own philosophy that "animals are not production systems to be managed", they are fellow sentient beings and we must acknowledge the animal's perspective on life.
 We must ask ourselves this question: "What can farm life be like for them?"
 Animals want to engage, choose, make decisions and become competent.
 They can create a life, not just consume resources.

-The QBA system allows us to equip our field teams - the people who go out on farm, day in and day out, who work with our farmers to maintain the highest welfare standards - with a virtual toolkit to record animal behaviours identified as being indicative of emotional wellbeing.
-We began trialing the system in September 2020 and have been rolling it out to our supply chains over the last 2 years.
+The QBA system was designed to allow us to equip our field teams - the people who go out on farm, day in and day out, who work with our farmers to maintain the highest welfare standards - with a virtual toolkit to record animal behaviours identified as being indicative of emotional wellbeing.
+We began trialing the system in September 2020, and whilst we have faced some technical challenges in amalgamating the data, we believe this is a critical part of demonstrating better welfare.